TaromaruYuki/8do/doc/cpu.md

 ## Interrupts

 Interrupts work closer to the 8086 than the 6502.
-There is a interrupt acknoledge pin just like the 8086.
+There is a interrupt acknowledge pin just like the 8086.
 This pin is a output pin, so it should not be changed by the emulator but the CPU itself.

 To request a interrupt, pull the `IRQ` pin low.